List of Mad Men characters: Pete Campbell

 Peter "Pete" Campbell (Vincent Kartheiser) is an ambitious young account executive whose father-in-law controls the advertising for Clearasil, a Sterling Cooper account.
-Born with a silver spoon in his mouth, he becomes more competitive with Don as the series progresses, and ultimately becomes the partner of Sterling Cooper Draper Pryce.
+Born with a silver spoon in his mouth, he becomes more competitive with Don as the series progresses, and ultimately becomes a partner of Sterling Cooper Draper Pryce.

 Betty (Draper) Francis

 Elizabeth "Betty" Francis (née Hofstadt, formerly Draper; January Jones) is the ex-wife of Don Draper (who affectionately called her "Betts," or on occasion "Birdy") and mother of their three children, Sally, Bobby, and Gene.
 Her family home was in Elkins Park, Pa., and she graduated from Bryn Mawr College.
 She speaks fluent Italian.
 She is the archetypal dissatisfied 1960s housewife, who dutifully turned her back on her education and professional career (as a model) to become a homemaker.
 After obtaining a divorce from Don, she marries Henry Francis and moves to Rye in late 1965.
 Despite no longer being married to Don, Betty is shown to harbor feelings for him.